beshu-tech/readonlyrest-docs/elasticsearch-details/groups-rule-mapping.md

 You can think about it as a mapping external groups to local ones.

-Let's back to our example.
+Let's go back to our example.
 In the second element of `users` array, it states that:

 * any user can be taken into consideration by this user definition
 * a user should be authenticated by an `external_authentication` rule which uses the `ext1` service